brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Register and download it here: https://www.oracle.com/downloads/graalvm-downloads.html

-Grab the newest "Oracle GraalVM Enterprise Edition Core" release available for Java 17+ from the "Archives" section.
+Grab the newest "Oracle GraalVM Enterprise Edition Core" release available for Java 17+ (or Java 11 if you need it) from the "Archives" section.
 Unzip it, and put the unzipped folder somewhere safe.

 Again, you *must* use 22.1.0, not 22.2.0.